GTekSD/SUASS/interv.md

 RFI allows an attacker to include and execute remote files on the server, while SSRF allows an attacker to manipulate the server's requests and potentially access internal or external resources.
 Both vulnerabilities can lead to serious security risks if not properly addressed.

-Android Obfuscation Techniques?
+### Android Obfuscation Techniques?
 Answer:
 Android obfuscation is the process of making Android apps more difficult to reverse engineer.
 This is done by renaming classes, methods, and variables, and by obfuscating the code logic.

 There are many different Android obfuscation techniques, but some of the most common include:
-•	Identifier renaming: This is the most basic form of obfuscation.
+-	Identifier renaming: This is the most basic form of obfuscation.
 It involves renaming classes, methods, and variables with meaningless names.
 This makes it more difficult for reverse engineers to understand the code logic.
-•	String encryption: This technique involves encrypting strings that contain sensitive information, such as API keys or passwords.
+-	String encryption: This technique involves encrypting strings that contain sensitive information, such as API keys or passwords.
 This makes it more difficult for reverse engineers to extract this information from the app.
-•	Control flow obfuscation: This technique involves obfuscating the control flow of the code.
+-	Control flow obfuscation: This technique involves obfuscating the control flow of the code.
 This makes it more difficult for reverse engineers to understand how the code works.
-•	Code packing: This technique involves packing the app's code into a format that is difficult to decompile.
+-	Code packing: This technique involves packing the app's code into a format that is difficult to decompile.
 This makes it more difficult for reverse engineers to access the app's source code.

 Android obfuscation can be a valuable security tool.
 It can make it more difficult for attackers to reverse engineer your app and steal sensitive information.
 However, it is important to note that obfuscation is not a silver bullet.
 It can only make it more difficult for attackers to reverse engineer your app, but it cannot make it impossible.

 Here are some of the benefits of using Android obfuscation:
-•	Increased security: Obfuscated apps are more difficult to reverse engineer, which can make it more difficult for attackers to steal sensitive information.
+-	Increased security: Obfuscated apps are more difficult to reverse engineer, which can make it more difficult for attackers to steal sensitive information.
-•	Reduced size: Obfuscation can reduce the size of your app by removing unused code and resources.
+-	Reduced size: Obfuscation can reduce the size of your app by removing unused code and resources.
 This can make your app load faster and use less memory.
-•	Improved performance: Obfuscation can improve the performance of your app by removing unused code and resources.
+-	Improved performance: Obfuscation can improve the performance of your app by removing unused code and resources.
 This can make your app run faster and more efficiently.

 Here are some of the drawbacks of using Android obfuscation:
-•	Can make debugging more difficult: Obfuscated apps can make debugging more difficult.
+-	Can make debugging more difficult: Obfuscated apps can make debugging more difficult.
 This is because the code is more difficult to understand.
-•	Can impact app performance: Obfuscation can impact the performance of your app.
+-	Can impact app performance: Obfuscation can impact the performance of your app.
 This is because the code is more complex and takes longer to execute.
-•	Can be defeated: Obfuscation can be defeated by skilled reverse engineers.
+-	Can be defeated: Obfuscation can be defeated by skilled reverse engineers.
 However, it can make it more difficult for them to do so.
 Overall, Android obfuscation is a valuable security tool that can help to protect your app from reverse engineering.
 However, it is important to weigh the benefits and drawbacks before deciding whether or not to use it.

-Android WebView exploits
+### Android WebView exploits
 Answer:
-Android

-Do you know Secure coding?
+### Do you know Secure coding?
 Answer:
-Android

-Have you ever tried to break encryption?
+### Have you ever tried to break encryption?
 Which tool?
 How will you get key?
 Answer:
-Android

-Have you worked on payment gateway?
+### Have you worked on payment gateway?
 How was the flow of that?
 Answer:
-Android

-How to do threat modelling using tool
+### How to do threat modelling using tool
 Answer:
-Android

-How will you attack 'Inner HTML' and 'Inner Text'?
+### How will you attack 'Inner HTML' and 'Inner Text'?
 Answer:
-Android

-How will you exploit DOM XSS?
+### How will you exploit DOM XSS?
 Answer:
-Android

-How will you implement OAUTH 2.0?
+### How will you implement OAUTH 2.0?
 How will you tell the developer?
 Answer:
-Android

-How you can find CSRF in API
+### How you can find CSRF in API
 Answer:
-Android

-If a UAT web application has self-signed certificate, what attack can you perform?
+### If a UAT web application has self-signed certificate, what attack can you perform?
+Answer:

-If application has implemented proper anti CSRF token which changes in every request, how will you perform CSRF?
+### If application has implemented proper anti CSRF token which changes in every request, how will you perform CSRF?
+Answer:

-If same site cookie is set, and, HTTP only and Secure flags are set, how will you exploit XSS?
+### If same site cookie is set, and, HTTP only and Secure flags are set, how will you exploit XSS?
+Answer:

-Sihub report explanation-Authentication bypass explain.
+### Sihub report explanation-Authentication bypass explain.
+Answer:

-What is SSL?
+### What is SSL?
 How is the data in transit encrypted?
 Are there any keys involved?
 What can you do in case of MITM?
 Can you decrypt?
-Difference between prepared statement and stored procedure API Authentication techniques?
-Application testing approach
-Blind SQL injection
-Can you do CSRF without Burp professional.
-Difference between SOP, CORS and CSP which one is implement in application.
-Explain XSS with exploit.
-How do you decrypt encryptions
-How does a payment gateway work?
-How does Encryption work and its types?
-How payment gateway works
-How to bypass WAF
-How to detect WAF in application and what are the techniques of WAF bypass How to find Cloudflare IP
-How to find which WAF is implemented.
-How to perform authentication based on the JWT token How you exploit clickjacking or phishing
-If the application is accepting third-party image which attacks you perform If the application is behind the reverse proxy, then how you perform no rate limit attack if token is not expiring.
-If the application is vulnerable to clickjacking, how will you do phishing.
-In API how you perform Authentication Bypass latest zero-day vulnerability
-Log4j
-Methodologies of web application security
-OAuth is secure or not.
-OAuth working and attacks.
-SAML working and attacks.
-Web Application (AppSec) Approach
-What are the authentication techniques?
-What is CSRF?
-What is different between encryption and encoding?
-What are different types of encryptions?
-What is Front end Encryption?
+Answer:

+### Difference between prepared statement and stored procedure
+Answer:

+### API Authentication techniques?
+Answer:

+### Application testing approach
+Answer:

+### Blind SQL injection
+Answer:

+### Can you do CSRF without Burp professional.
+Answer:

+### Difference between SOP, CORS and CSP which one is implement in application.
+Answer:

+### Explain XSS with exploit.
+Answer:

+### How do you decrypt encryptions
+Answer:

+### How does a payment gateway work?
+Answer:

+### How does Encryption work and its types?
+Answer:

+### How payment gateway works
+Answer:

+### How to bypass WAF
+Answer:

+### How to detect WAF in application and what are the techniques of WAF bypass
+Answer:

+### How to find Cloudflare IP
+Answer:

+### How to find which WAF is implemented.
+Answer:

+### How to perform authentication based on the JWT token
+Answer:

+### How you exploit clickjacking or phishing
+Answer:

+### If the application is accepting third-party image which attacks you perform
+Answer:

+### If the application is behind the reverse proxy, then how you perform no rate limit attack if token is not expiring.
+Answer:

+### If the application is vulnerable to clickjacking, how will you do phishing.
+Answer:

+### In API how you perform Authentication Bypass
+Answer:

+### latest zero-day vulnerability
+Answer:

+### Log4j
+Answer:

+### Methodologies of web application security
+Answer:

+### OAuth is secure or not.
+Answer:

+### OAuth working and attacks.
+Answer:

+### SAML working and attacks.
+Answer:

+### Web Application (AppSec) Approach
+Answer:

+### What are the authentication techniques?
+Answer:

+### What is CSRF?
+Answer:

+### ### What is different between encryption and encoding?
+Answer:

+### What are different types of encryptions?
+Answer:

+### What is Front end Encryption?
 JS Encryption?
 How will you decrypt?
-What is JWT token and attacks?
-What is OAuth?
-What is PCIDSS?
-What is RACE Condition?
 Answer:

+### What is JWT token and attacks?
+Answer:

+### What is OAuth?
+Answer:

+### What is PCIDSS?
+Answer:

+### What is RACE Condition?
+Answer:
 Race condition attacks (also called Time of Check to Time of Use, or TOCTTOU attacks) take advantage of the need that computing systems must execute some tasks in a specific sequence.
 In any such sequence, there is a small period of time when the system has carried out the first task but not started on the second.

-What is SAML?
+### What is SAML?
+Answer:

-What is SSTI?
+### What is SSTI?
+Answer:

-What tool have you used for threat modelling?
+### What tool have you used for threat modelling?
 What standard it follows?
+Answer:

-When to use Stride and when to use Dread model?
+### When to use Stride and when to use Dread model?
+Answer:

-Which WAF is implemented on billdesk?
+### Which WAF is implemented on billdesk?
+Answer:

-You logged into the application, you just changed your name using JWT token and logged out.
+### You logged into the application, you just changed your name using JWT token and logged out.
 JWT token expiry is 15 mins, what attack will you perform?
 Answer:
 If I logged into an application, changed my name using a JWT token, and then logged out, I could perform a JWT token expiry attack.
 This attack would involve stealing the JWT token before it expires, and then using it to access the application as the victim.
 The JWT token would contain the victim's name, as well as other information, such as their expiration time.
 If I could steal the token before it expired, I could use it to access the application as the victim for up to 15 minutes.
 This would allow me to do things like change the victim's name, view their private data, or even make unauthorized payments on their behalf.